Gering approves street plan

 One project that will require a lot of budgeting is 10th Street from the Union Pacific Railroad tracks north to Stable Club Road.
 The estimated cost is $2.8 million for 2-inch mill and overlay of existing deteriorating asphalt pavement.
 It will also include installation of new curbs, gutter and sidewalks.

 The city might also consider moving all the overhead power lines underground for beautification purposes.
-A similar power like project was completed several years ago along West U Street.
+A similar project was completed several years ago along West U Street.

 “We want to make sure council has it on their radar as we start looking for other funding opportunities because that will be a major project for us,” Folck said.